 Unfortunately, despite being what I was looking for at the time, the contents of this latter archive were in a pretty sorry state.
 It looked like it had been packed with an old MS-DOS archiver program, as all the filenames were truncated to 8.3, and all the directory information had been lost, causing some files with the same name in different directories to overwrite each other.
 Comparing against the later version, it also looked as if long lines had somehow been deleted from several source files.

 Armed with these two versions, I decided to see if I could get the earlier and more historically interesting one to run, using the later version as a guide for any missing pieces.
-The resulting source code can be downloaded from the IF-Archive.
-I've built and run it under FreeBSD and Cygwin (a Unix-like environment for Windows), and it should work under any other modern Unix, Linux or related system.
+The resulting source code can be downloaded from Abermud2's GitHub page.
+I've built and run it under Ubuntu Linux and Cygwin (a Unix-like environment for Windows), and it should work under any other modern Unix, Linux or related system.

 Return to the main index